svenssonaxel/rondb/storage/ndb/src/rondb_sql/spec.md

 ## Data types

-RonDB REST SQL does not support all data types.
+RonDB SQL does not support all data types.

 The data types supported depend on the context:
 - **SELECT-col**: columns in select expressions without aggregation.